apache/nifi-minifi-cpp/extensions/script/README.md

 ## Configuration

-To enable python Processor capabilities, the following options need to be provided in minifi.properties
+To enable python Processor capabilities, the following options need to be provided in minifi.properties.
+The directory specified can contain processors.
+Note that the processor name will be the reference in your flow.
+Directories are treated like package names.
+Therefore if the nifi.python.processor.dir is /tmp/ and you have a subdirectory named packagedir with the file name file.py, it will produce a processor with the name org.apache.nifi.minifi.processors.packagedir.file.
+Note that each subdirectory will append a package to the reference class name.

     in minifi.properties
 	#directory where processors exist